jabirali/tmux-normalmode/README.md

 map your own in `tmux.conf`.
 For instance, I like to use <kbd>Alt</kbd>+<kbd>y</kbd>:

 	bind -n 'M-y' copy-mode

+As a bonus feature, if you have a distinctive set of characters in your shell prompt like `❯` or `>>>`, you can get keybindings to navigate between them.
+To enable these, add a setting to your `tmux.conf` describing your prompt:

+     set -g @normalmode-prompt '❯'

 [1]: https://github.com/tmux-plugins/tpm
 [2]: https://github.com/tmux/tmux/wiki